-The following year, the Mahindra Thar went on sale in India looking exactly like a Jeep.
+Within a year, the Mahindra Thar went on sale in India looking exactly like a Jeep.

 Fast forward to 2018, where the newly-appointed CEO of FCA is none other than Michael Manley himself.
 FCA has now alleged that Mahindra produced a Jeep clone without their permission, and Mahindra has insisted they were well within their legal rights.
 FCA’s lawyers have said “that’s not what we meant," to which Mahindra has responded, “you can’t change the meaning of a legal document after the fact.”

 It’s not hard to see what’s happened here, but it’s baffling that we made it this far.

 The rest of this article is opinionated babble.

 As I write this article nearly a decade after the Scorpio Agreement was made, I have many questions about how we arrived at this situation.
 You can’t just import and sell a new brand of vehicle in the United States overnight, after all.

 Porting the Indian-market Thar to the US market undoubtedly required extensive research and legal gymnastics – according to Mahindra, it took over three years of hard effort.
 They worked with dealerships to market and sell the Roxor, and they fostered relationships with American suppliers to ensure that over 20% of the Roxor’s parts are sourced locally (with a stretch goal of 51%).